Jianqoq/Sclabel/README.md

             break
         print_result(index, limit)
 ```
-Finally, you can simply perform this splitting by calling 'split_dataset_2_train_val' function, where 0.8 is trainning data and (1-0.8) would be the validation data. '.png' is image format and '.txt' is labelling file format.
+Finally, you can simply perform this splitting by calling 'split_dataset_2_train_val' function, where 0.8 is training data and (1-0.8) would be the validation data. '.png' is the image format and '.txt' is the labeling file format.
 ```
 split_dataset_2_train_val(0.8, r'C:\Users\Public\Pictures\data\DATASET',
                           r'C:\Users\Public\Pictures\VOCdevkit\images\Train',